|Format||Credit Hours||Tuition||Application Deadline||Test Requirements|

-In 2000, the Center for Disease Control estimated that 1 in 1000 children were diagnosed with an autism spectrum disorder (ASD).
-By 2014, those estimates had increased to 1 in 68.
-All preK-12 schools in Maine are required to provide educational services to students with an ASD in the Least Restrictive Environment (LRE).
-The primary purpose of this 3-course certificate sequence is to prepare experienced educators, administrators and related service providers to assume a leadership role in the development and implementation of educational programs for students with autism in school settings.
+According to the Center for Disease Control and Prevention, about 1 in 68 children has been identified with Autism Spectrum Disorder (ASD).
+ASD is reported in all racial, ethnic and socioeconomic groups.
+The primary purpose of this 4-course certificate sequence is to prepare experienced educators, administrators and related service providers to assume a leadership role in the development and implementation of educational programs for students with autism in school settings.
+This certificate program gives you the critical knowledge and practical skills necessary to address the needs of children and students across the autism spectrum.

 - Candidates will develop theoretical knowledge and applied skills for understanding the needs of students with ASD and providing evidence-based practices according to individual needs.